Does your child:

 The parenting books don’t talk about your child and friends and family often don’t understand your struggles.

-Dr. Susan Giurleo is a therapist, adviser and coach to families living with executive dysfunction.
+Dr. Susan Giurleo and Dr. Allison Andrews are psychologists and coach families living with executive dysfunction.

 Most importantly, we are a community of parents and professionals who “get it,” and understand the joys, frustrations, and mixed emotions that come with parenting children with unique personalities and learning styles.

-To learn more sign up for my newsletter in the sidebar on this website.
+To learn more sign up for our newsletter in the sidebar on this website.

 Ready to get relief from the stress?
-Click here to see how to How I Work.
+Click here to see how to How We Work.